 Limitations

-The current meta-analysis aggregated studies designed to investigate mispronunciation sensitivity, but we note that these studies varied in their approach to study mispronunciation sensitivity.
+The current meta-analysis aggregated studies designed to investigate mispronunciation sensitivity, but we note that these studies varied in their approach to study our phenomenon of interest.
 For example, some studies investigated specific questions which required additional manipulations, such as the impact of the number of phonological features changed in the mispronunciations on mispronunciation sensitivity (e.g. White & Morgan, 2008; Mani & Plunkett, 2011) or sensitivity to consonant and vowel mispronunciations (Mani & Plunkett, 2007; 2010 keps and tups; Hojen et al., unpublished; Swingley, 2016).
-These studies varied in their experimental design, such as whether infants were familiar with the distractor image (e.g. White and Morgan (2008; see also Mani & Plunkett, 2011; Skoruppa et al., 2013; Swingley, 2016) or whether the labels for the target and distractor images contained phonological overlap (Fernald, Swingley, & Pinto, 2001).
+The studies in our sample additionally varied in their experimental design, such as whether infants were familiar with the distractor image (e.g. White and Morgan (2008; see also Mani & Plunkett, 2011; Skoruppa et al., 2013; Swingley, 2016) or whether the labels for the target and distractor images contained phonological overlap (Fernald, Swingley, & Pinto, 2001).
 Futhermore, the infants included in this meta-analysis had a variety of native languages (English, Spanish, French, Dutch, German, Catalan, Danish, and Mandarin Chinese) and language backgrounds (monolingual, bilingual, monodialectal, multidialectal).
 Taken together, these variables have the potential to modulate infant mispronunciation sensitivity, but an investigation of these variables is out of the scope of the current meta-analysis.
 However, our dataset coded for and included these variables.
-We hope that future research will be able to better understand the role that these variables play in infants’ senstivity to mispronunciations.
+We hope that future research will be able to better understand the role that these variables play in infants’ sensitivity to mispronunciations.

 Conclusion

-This meta-analysis comprises an aggregation of almost two decades of research on mispronunciation sensitivity, finding that although infants accept both corect pronunciations and mispronunciations as labels for a target image, they are more likely to accept correct pronunciations, which indcates sensitivity to mispronunciations in familiar words.
+This meta-analysis comprises an aggregation of almost two decades of research on mispronunciation sensitivity, finding that infants accept both correct pronunciations and mispronunciations as labels for a target image.
+However, they are more likely to accept correct pronunciations, which indicates sensitivity to mispronunciations in familiar words.
 Despite the predictions of theories of infant phono-lexical development, this sensitivity was not modulated by infant age or vocabulary.
-This suggests that at a young age, infants’ representations for their first words may be already phonologically well-specified.
+This suggests that from a young age on, infants’ word representations may be already phonologically well-specified.
 We recommend future theoretical frameworks take this evidence into account.

 Despite this overall finding, however, we note evidence that data analysis choices can modulate conclusions about mispronunciation sensitivity development.
 Future studies should be carefully planned with this evidence in mind.
-Ideally, future experimental design and data analysis would become standardized which may be aided by the growing trend of preregistration and open science practices.
+Ideally, future experimental design and data analysis would become standardized which will be aided by the growing trend of preregistration and open science practices.
 Our analysis highlights how meta-analyses can aid in identification of issues in a particular field and play a vital role in how the field addresses such issues.

 References